 - acute assessments

 - ward round

-Scheduling the consultation: Planned consultation are usually scheduled ahead of time, with locations and equipment booked by both parties.
-Facilities likely to need to have urgent consultations, such as emergency departments, often have a room with the appropriate equipment that can be quickly made available.
+Scheduling the consultation: Planned consultations are usually scheduled ahead of time, with locations and equipment booked by both parties.
+Facilities likely to need to have urgent consultations, such as emergency departments, can quickly make the appropriate equipment available.